IceHe/lib/java/cmd/java.md

         - _`-XX:+UseAES -XX:+UseAESIntrinsics`_
 - _Flags that control intrinsics now require the option -XX:+UnlockDiagnosticVMOptions._
     - _To support UseAES and UseAESIntrinsics flags, use the -server option to select the Java HotSpot Server VM._
-    - _These flags aren’t supported on Client VM._
+    - _These flags aren't supported on Client VM._

 _`-XX:+UseCMoveUnconditionally`_